Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --srna_files SRNA_FILES [SRNA_FILES ...], -s SRNA_FILES [SRNA_FILES ...]
                             Paths of the sRNA gff files.
       --query_srnas QUERY_SRNAS [QUERY_SRNAS ...], -q QUERY_SRNAS [QUERY_SRNAS ...]
-                            Please assign the query sRNA.
+                            The query sRNA.
 The input format is
                             $GENOME:$START:$END:$STRAND.
 If multiple sRNAs need to
                             be assigned, please use spaces to separate them.
-For an example, NC_007795.1:200:534:+
+For example, NC_007795.1:200:534:+
                             NC_007795.1:6767:6900:-.
-If you want to detect all sRNAs in gff file, please assign "all".
+If all sRNAs of the reference genome need to be used, please assign "all".
 Default is all.
-      --program PROGRAM, -p PROGRAM
+      --program {RNAplex,RNAup,both}, -p {RNAplex,RNAup,both}
                             The program for detecting sRNA-mRNA interaction.
                             Please assign "RNAplex" or "RNAup" or "both".
 Default is both.
-      --top TOP, -t TOP     The minimum ranking number of targets which will be included to final output.
+      --top TOP, -t TOP     The ranking number of targets which will be included to final output.
 The ranking is based on the binding energy.
 Default is 20.

     additional arguments:
       --rnaplfold_path RNAPLFOLD_PATH
-                            Please assign the path of RNAplfold in Vienna package.
+                            Path of RNAplfold in Vienna package.
       --rnaplex_path RNAPLEX_PATH
-                            Please assign the path of RNAplex in Vienna package.
+                            Path of RNAplex in Vienna package.
       --rnaup_path RNAUP_PATH
-                            Please assign the path of RNAup in Vienna package.
+                            Path of RNAup in Vienna package.
       --interaction_length INTERACTION_LENGTH, -i INTERACTION_LENGTH
                             Maximum length of an interaction.
 Default is 30.
       --window_size_target WINDOW_SIZE_TARGET, -wt WINDOW_SIZE_TARGET
-                            This value is the average of the pair probabilities over windows for mRNA target.
-This function only works for "RNAplex".
+                            The average of the pair probabilities over windows for mRNA target.
+It only works for "RNAplex".
 Default is 240.
       --span_target SPAN_TARGET, -st SPAN_TARGET
-                            This value is the maximum allowed separation of a base pair to span for mRNA target.
-This function only works for "RNAplex".
+                            The maximum allowed separation of a base pair to span for mRNA target.
+It only works for "RNAplex".
 Default is 160.
       --window_size_srna WINDOW_SIZE_SRNA, -ws WINDOW_SIZE_SRNA
-                            The meaning is similar to --window_size_target.
-This value is for sRNA.
+                            It is similar to --window_size_target, but for sRNA.
                             Default is 30.
       --span_srna SPAN_SRNA, -ss SPAN_SRNA
-                            The meaning is similar to --span_target.
-This value is for sRNA.
+                            It is similar to --span_target, but for sRNA.
 Default is 30.
       --unstructured_region_rnaplex_target UNSTRUCTURED_REGION_RNAPLEX_TARGET, -ut UNSTRUCTURED_REGION_RNAPLEX_TARGET
-                            Calculate the mean probability that from length 1 to this value are unpaired for mRNA target.
-This function only works for "RNAplex".
+                            Calculate the mean probability of the unpaired region for mRNA target.
+It only works for "RNAplex".
 Default is 30.
       --unstructured_region_rnaplex_srna UNSTRUCTURED_REGION_RNAPLEX_SRNA, -us UNSTRUCTURED_REGION_RNAPLEX_SRNA
-                            The meaning is similar to
+                            It is similar to --unstructured_region_rnaplex_target,
-                            --unstructured_region_rnaplex_target.
-This value is
-                            for sRNA.
+                            but for sRNA.
 Default is 30.
       --unstructured_region_rnaup UNSTRUCTURED_REGION_RNAUP, -uu UNSTRUCTURED_REGION_RNAUP
-                            Compute the mean probability that from length 1 to this value are unpaired.
-This function only works for "RNAup".
+                            Compute the mean probability of unpaired region.
+It only works for "RNAup".
 Default is 30.
       --energy_threshold ENERGY_THRESHOLD, -e ENERGY_THRESHOLD
                             The minimum energy for a duplex.
-This function only works for "RNAplex".
+It only works for "RNAplex".
 Default is -8.
       --duplex_distance DUPLEX_DISTANCE, -d DUPLEX_DISTANCE
-                            Distance between target 3' ends of two consecutive duplexes.
-This function only works for "RNAplex".
+                            Distance between target 3'ends of two consecutive duplexes.
+It works for "RNAplex".
 Default is 20.
       --parallels_rnaplex PARALLELS_RNAPLEX, -pp PARALLELS_RNAPLEX
-                            The number of parallels for running RNAplex.
+                            The number of parallel runs for running RNAplex.
                             Default is 5.
       --parallels_rnaup PARALLELS_RNAUP, -pu PARALLELS_RNAUP
-                            The number of parallel processes for running RNAup.
+                            The number of parallel runs for running RNAup.
 Default is 20.
       --continue_rnaup, -cr
-                            The running time of RNAup is long if numerous sRNAs are assigned.
-This function can continue to run RNAup based on the previous intermediate results if the previous process was crushed.
+                            For running RNAup based on the previous intermediate results if the previous process was crushed.
 Default is False.
       --potential_target_start POTENTIAL_TARGET_START, -ps POTENTIAL_TARGET_START
-                            --potential_target_start and --potential_target_end
-                            will be applied to extract the potential target.
-This value indicates the number of nucleotides at the upstream of --target_feature starting point which will be extracted as part of the potential target.
+                            Extracting the upstream nucleotides of
+                            --target_feature.
 Default is 200.
       --potential_target_end POTENTIAL_TARGET_END, -pe POTENTIAL_TARGET_END
-                            --potential_target_start and --potential_target_end
-                            will be applied to extract the potential target.
-This value indicates the number of nucleotides at the downstream of --target_feature starting point which
-                            will be extracted as part of the potential target.
+                            Extracting the nucleotides directly behind staring
+                            point of --target_feature.
 Default is 150.
       --target_feature TARGET_FEATURE [TARGET_FEATURE ...], -tf TARGET_FEATURE [TARGET_FEATURE ...]
-                            This is the feature name for extracting as potential targets.
+                            The feature name of potential targets.
 If multiple features need to be assigned, please use spaces to separate them.
-Ex: CDS tRNA.
+For example, CDS exon.
 Default is CDS.

 - **Output files**